greenboxal/doggohub/doc/ci/review_apps/index.md

 # Getting started with Review Apps

 >
-- [Introduced][ce-21971] in GitLab 8.12.
-Further additions were made in GitLab 8.13 and 8.14.
+- [Introduced][ce-21971] in DoggoHub 8.12.
+Further additions were made in DoggoHub 8.13 and 8.14.
 - Inspired by [Heroku's Review Apps][heroku-apps] which itself was inspired by [Fourchette].